keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 inputs = keras.Input(shape=(None, None, 3))
 ```

-After defining your input(s), you chain layer transformations on top of your inputs,
+After defining your input(s), you can chain layer transformations on top of your inputs,
  until your final output: